 A Brief History

-On November 23, 2009, the Philippines were the scene of a travesty of failed democracy when in the town of Ampatuan in Maguindanao province on Mindanao, 58 people were slaughtered while on their way to formally file for a candidate for governor, including the wife and 2 sisters of the candidate.
+On November 23, 2009, the Philippines were the scene of a travesty of failed democracy when in the town of Ampatuan in Maguindanao province on Mindanao, 58 people were slaughtered while on their way to formally file for a candidate for governor, including the wife and two sisters of the candidate.
 In late October of 2020, as this article is being written, the United States Presidential and General elections looming for November 3, 2020, seem to hold an almost certain level of distrust, dissatisfaction, and even potential violence in an election predicted to be plagued by accusations of voter suppression, vote tampering, and extraneous conspiracy theories.
 At least we do not have potential candidates being murdered wholesale!
 (Yet, as of yet…) With over 109 million people, the Philippines ranks 13th among the most populous nations on Earth, not exactly an insignificant place.

 The target of the attack was the retinue of the vice mayor of Buluan, a man named Esmael Mangudadatu who intended to challenge the son of the current governor for that office, Andal Ampatuan, Jr., another local mayor.
 Ampatuan Sr. and Jr. were leading members of the provincial Muslim political apparatus.